alexharri/website/posts/webgl-gradients.md

 ### Gaussian blur

 When thinking about how I'd approach the blur problem, my first thought was to use a [gaussian blur][gaussian_blur].
-I figured I'd determine the amount of blur to apply via a [noise function][perlin_noise] and then sampling neighboring pixels according to the blur amount.
+I figured I'd determine the amount of blur to apply via a [noise function][perlin_noise] and then sample neighboring pixels according to the blur amount.

 [gaussian_blur]: https://en.wikipedia.org/wiki/Gaussian_blur
 [perlin_noise]: https://en.wikipedia.org/wiki/Perlin_noise

-That's a valid approach -- progressive blur in WebGL is certainly [feasible][progressive_blur].
-However, this approach turned out to be expensive in terms of both performance and complexity.
+That's a valid approach -- progressive blur in WebGL is certainly [feasible][progressive_blur] -- but in order to get a decent blur we'd need to sample lots of neighboring pixels, and the amount of pixels to sample only increases as the blur radius gets larger.
+Pur effect requires a very large blur, so that becomes expensive very quickly.

 [progressive_blur]: https://tympanus.net/Tutorials/WebGLProgressiveBlur/

-First off, in order to get a decent blur you need to sample lots of neighboring pixels, and the amount of pixels to sample only increases as the blur radius gets larger (our effect requires a very large blur).
-This becomes very expensive, very quickly.

-Secondly, for us to be able to sample neighboring pixels we'd need to calculate their values up front.
-To do that we'd pre-render the alpha channel [into a texture][render_to_a_texture] for us to sample, which would require setting up another shader and complicating our pipeline.
+<SmallNote label="">Additionally, for us to be able to sample neighboring pixel alpha with any reasonable performance we'd need to calculate their alpha values up front.
+To do that we'd need to pre-render the alpha channel [into a texture][render_to_a_texture] for us to sample, which would require setting up another shader and render pass.
+Not a big deal, but it would add complexity.</SmallNote>

 [render_to_a_texture]: https://webglfundamentals.org/webgl/lessons/webgl-render-to-texture.html